kkoomen/vim-doge/README.md

 ### Using C / C++

 If you use a language that belongs to the C-family then you have to use `clang`.
-This is the parser used for generating proper documentation.
+This is the parser that is being used for generating proper documentation.

 #### Package manager